 - Hot pepper flakes to taste

-- In a separate medium-sized bowl, mash avocado.
+- In a separate medium bowl, mash avocado.

-- Make sandwiches with avocado egg salad using nice crusty bread.
+- Make sandwiches with avocado egg salad using nice crusty bread, toasted if desired.